yavuztas/yavuztas.github.io/_drafts/PLANNED-WRITINGS.markdown

 ## POST - An effect of Phrasal Verbs to human life
 Write a joke about "cut him down" with titled "An effect of Phrasal Verbs to human life".
 Post it to social media

+## POST - ECMAScript 6 private fields
+Post about ES6 new syntax *#field*, but also mention about it's breaking some properties like Proxy.
+Debatable issue...

 ## ARTICLE - Java utility article
 Share this article with other channels also